luisgradossalinas/prefect-dbt-k8s-snowflake/README.md

 - transform data using dbt
 - dockerize the project
 - deploy the project to a Kubernetes cluster on AWS
-- orchestrate all steps using Prefect Cloud
+- orchestrate all steps using Prefect Cloud.

 	ACCOUNT_ID=`aws sts get-caller-identity --query Account --output text`